Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Generative downscaling: Corrector diffusion model

-To learn the conditional density $p({\bf x}|{\bf y})$ for generation, we employ diffusion models due to their excellent distribution mode coverage and stable training \cite{dhariwal2021diffusion}.
-Diffusion models solve stochastic differential equations (SDEs) through the concept of score matching \cite{ho2020denoising, song2019generative, karras2022elucidating, song2021denoising,batzolis2021conditional}.
-This requires a forward process and a backward process that work in tandem.
-In the forward process, noise is gradually added to the data until the signal becomes indistinguishable from noise.
-This step allows the diffusion model to explore and capture the intricate patterns and dependencies present in the data.
-By incrementally introducing noise, the model gains a deeper understanding of the underlying distribution.
 The backward process then involves denoising the samples using a dedicated neural network to eliminate the noise.
-Through this sequential denoising process, the model iteratively refines the samples, bringing them closer to the true data distribution.
+Through this sequential denoising process, the model iteratively refines the samples, bringing them closer to the target data distribution.
 The denoising neural network plays a critical role in this convergence, providing the necessary guidance to steer the samples towards accurate representations of the original data.

-Naively applying conditional diffusion models to learn $p({\bf x}|{\bf y})$ was unsuccessful for downscaling because of the aforementioned large distribution shift and the large uncertainty of variables such as radar reflectivity at these scales.
-As a result, the diffusion forward process requires substantial noise levels to ensure that the signal ultimately transforms into pure noise.
-Consequently, the backward process, which gradually removes noise and generates the clean signal, demands a large number of steps.
-This impedes learning and leads to poor sample fidelity.